This is a Preprint and has not been peer reviewed. This is version 2 of this Preprint.

 Abstract

-3. Second, we discuss biodiversity data products, focusing on the ability to interpret, communicate, and effectively apply biodiversity models, metrics, and tools in relevant contexts.
-We address the challenges posed by the complexity of biodiversity, the importance of its definitions, and the use of aggregated metrics for biodiversity and ecosystem services in reporting, including the role of nature tech.
+5. Then, we discuss biodiversity data products, focusing on the ability to interpret and effectively apply biodiversity models, metrics, and tools in relevant contexts.
+We address the challenges posed by the complexity of biodiversity, the importance of its definitions, and the use of aggregated metrics for biodiversity and ecosystem services in reporting, including the role of nature-tech.
+We show case studies from a finance-academia partnership, multinational industry, a tropical biodiversity hotspot and nature-tech to illustrate both progress, gaps and opportunities.

 DOI